lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 03 -> 04:

-* Addes Section 4.3.4 regarding POP for KEM keys
+* Added Section 4.3.4 regarding POP for KEM keys

 * Added Section 5.1.3.4 on message protection using KEM keys and HPKE

+* Aligned Section 5.2.2 on guidance which CMS key management technique to use with encrypted values (see thread "CMS: selection of key management technique to use for EnvelopedData")

 * Deleted former Appendix C as announced in the -03

+* Fixed some nits resulting from XML -> MD conversion

 From version 02 -> 03: